List of power stations in South Africa: Concentrated solar power

-Concentrated solar power uses molten salt energy storage in a tower or trough configurations.
+Concentrated solar power uses molten salt energy storage in a tower or trough configuration.

 The South African Department of Energy allocated 150 MW of concentrated solar power (CSP) capacity in the Renewable Energy Independent Power Producer Procurement Programme – bid window 1.
 In the Renewable Energy IPP Procurement Programme: window 2, a capacity of 50 MW was allocated In the Renewable Energy IPP Procurement Programme: window 3, a capacity of 200 MW was allocated.
 In an additional bid allocation, bid window 3.5, a further 200 MW was allocated.